Caring for your Japanese Spitz

 Make sure that your yard is fully fenced and puppy proofed.
 The last thing you want is for the new love in your life to go missing, be hurt by something falling on them, poisoned by gardening chemicals left around or having poisonous plants in their new yard.

-The diet of your puppy is very important to ensure that they are getting all the vitamins, minerals and supplements that they need to grow up healthy.
+Your puppies diet is very important to ensure that they are getting all the vitamins, minerals and supplements that they need to grow up healthy.
 Your puppy will require 3 meals a day until they are at least 4 months of age.
 Then move to 2 meals a day until 8mths of age and then 1 meal a day from then on.

 Breakfast/Lunch/Dinner: Puppy dry biscuits with fresh beef or chicken mince (RAW/BARF or Complete Meal).
 Mixing it encourages them to eat the dry food.
 Once they have settled in, you can start to feed the mince in one dish and the dry biscuits in a separate dish.